 The Finance Authority is composed of 11 members who serve as the governing body of the Finance Authority.
 Six of the members are ex officio members designated in the Act and five members are appointed by the Governor with the advice and consent of the State Senate.
 One of the appointed members must be the chief financial officer of a State higher educational institution.
 The remaining four appointed members must be residents of the State.
-The six ex officio members with voting privileges include four cabinet-level secretaries, each of whom are appointed by the Governor and serve at the pleasure of the Governor (the Secretary of Finance and Administration, the Secretary of Economic Development, the Secretary of Energy, Minerals and Natural Resources, and the Secretary of Environment), and two are chief executive directors of State-wide associations (the Executive Director of the New Mexico Association of Counties).
+The six ex officio members with voting privileges include four cabinet-level secretaries, each of whom are appointed by the Governor and serve at the pleasure of the Governor (the Secretary of Finance and Administration, the Secretary of Economic Development, the Secretary of Energy, Minerals and Natural Resources, and the Secretary of Environment), and two are chief executive directors of State-wide associations (the Executive Director of the New Mexico Municipal League and the Executive Director of the New Mexico Association of Counties).
 The appointed members serve at the pleasure of the Governor and the appointed members serve four-year terms.
 Vacancies for the appointed members are filled by appointment of the Governor for the remainder of any unexpired term.
 Any appointed member is eligible for reappointment.

 The governing body of the Finance Authority exercises and oversees the exercise of the powers of the Finance Authority.
 The governing body of the Finance Authority satisfies those responsibilities through monthly meetings and through the standing committees that the governing body has established.
 A quorum of the governing body exists when a majority of the members then serving are present.
 A majority vote of a quorum of the members present may transact any business of the Finance Authority.
 A vacancy in the membership of the governing body does not impact the ability of a quorum to exercise all rights and duties of the Finance Authority.
-The committees are advisory and have no authority to act on behalf of the governing body, except that the Contracts Committee has authority to award certain contracts and the Investment Committee has authority to authorize certain investments.
+The committees are advisory and have no authority to act on behalf of the governing body, except that the Finance and Disclosure Committee has authority to award certain contracts and to authorize certain investments.
 Each committee reviews and makes recommendations to the governing body concerning matters assigned to it by the governing body.

 The Executive Committee provides oversight and direction relating to the operations of the Finance Authority.
-Other committees include the Finance and Loan Committee, the Audit Committee, the Economic Development Committee, the Investment Committee, the Disclosure Committee, and the Contracts Committee.
-The committees typically meet monthly.
+Other committees include the Public Lending Committee, the Audit Committee, and the Economic Development Committee.
+The committees meet monthly, quarterly or as necessary.